Advanced Vehicle Technology Competitions: 2008- EcoCAR: The NeXt Challenge

 Established by the U.S. Department of Energy and General Motors, and managed by Argonne National Lab, EcoCAR: The NeXt Challenge was a three-year (2008-2011) series that challenged 16 universities to redesign a Saturn Vue in order to reduce its environmental impact.

 EcoCAR 2: Plugging In to the Future

-Spanning three years from 2011-2014, EcoCAR 2: Plugging In to the Future challenged 15 universities to reduce the environmental impact of the 2013 Chevrolet Malibu.
+Spanning three years from 2011 to 2014, EcoCAR 2: Plugging In to the Future challenged 15 universities to reduce the environmental impact of the 2013 Chevrolet Malibu.
 This competition was sponsored by the U.S. Department of Energy and General Motors, and managed by Argonne National Lab.

 EcoCAR 3

 EcoCAR 3 is the current installment of AVTCs, spanning from 2014 to 2018, sponsored by the U.S. Department of Energy and General Motors, and managed by Argonne National Lab.
 This four-year competition challenges 16 North American universities to redesign a 2016 Chevrolet Camaro in order to reduce its environmental impact, while maintaining safety and consumer acceptability.
 The technical goals of this competition further involve: